shty32/shty32.github.io/index.md

 **My News:**

++ NEW (03/2021): One paper ("Stylized Neural Painting") accepted to CVPR 2021.
+Cheers!

 + NEW (11/2020): My co-authored work ["Stylized Neural Painting"](https://jiupinjia.github.io/neuralpainter/) with Dr. Zou has been released.
 Also congratulations to his another excellent work ["SkyAR"](https://jiupinjia.github.io/skyar/).
 Nice cooperations!

 + NEW (10/2020): My team won the championship in the First Netease Technical Marathon (20,000 CNY).
 Cheers!